Gunjan1116/Wellnesys_assignment/README.md

 ## Lessons Learned:

-- Modular structure: Organizing the code into separate files for routes, middleware, and server helps in better code organization and maintainability.
 - Status code: I learned about the HTTP status code 409, which is used to indicate a conflict when a user is already registered.
-This status code is suitable for situations where a request cannot be completed due to a conflict with the current state of the target resource
+This status code is suitable for situations where a request cannot be completed due to a conflict with the current state of the target resource.
-Middleware: Using middleware allows for reusable code that can be applied to multiple routes and provides a way to handle common tasks like logging and error handling.
 - Error handling: Proper error handling is essential to handle invalid routes and server errors gracefully and provide meaningful responses to the clients.
 - File operations: Working with file operations requires attention to error handling and file management, ensuring that data is read and written correctly.